Organ donation: a very personal decision

 What is organ donation?

-In Germany over 9,000 people are currently waiting for a donor organ – it would be life-saving for many of them.
-The demand for donor organs is far greater than the supply.
-Figures from the German Organ Transplant Foundation (“Deutsche Stiftung Organtransplantation”, DSO) for 2021 show that 933 people in the country donated over 2,900 organs after their death, with around half of these organs being kidneys.
+In Germany, around 8,400 people are currently waiting for a donor organ.
+For many, an organ donation would be life-saving.
+The demand for donor organs is far greater than the supply: figures from the German Organ Transplant Foundation (Deutsche Stiftung Organtransplantation, DSO) for 2023 show that 965 people in the country donated over 2,800 organs after their death.
+Kidneys were the most commonly donated organs.

-With a living organ donation an organ or part of an organ is taken from a healthy person and put into the patient.
-However, not every organ is suitable for this – for example, transplants of one kidney or part of the liver are possible.
+With a living organ donation, an organ or part of an organ is taken from a healthy person and put into the patient.
+However, only some organs are suitable for this purpose – for example, transplants of one kidney or part of the liver are possible.

-Important: The decision as to whether and which organs and tissues someone is prepared to donate can be documented by means of an organ donor card or an advance healthcare directive.
-This does not have to be a decision made forever: someone who changes their mind about organ and tissue donation can destroy the current document and create a new one whenever they wish.
+Important: The decision as to whether and which organs and tissues someone is prepared to donate can be documented by means of an organ donor card, in an advance healthcare directive, or in the central Organ Donation Register.
+The decision does not have to be made forever.
+Anyone who changes their mind about organ and tissue donation can destroy the current document and create a new one if necessary.
+An entry in the Organ Donation Register can be changed or deleted at any time.

 What are the requirements for an organ donation?